Updated: July 9, 2021

 - For campus scholarships, taking classes with the pass/fail grading option does not affect your eligibility to renew as long as you earn a passing grade (P); the credit hours will still count toward meeting the renewal requirement.
 If you earn a failing grade (F), the credits are not counted toward renewal requirements and the failing grade will factor into your GPA.
 As long as you still achieve the minimum cumulative GPA required to renew your scholarship at the end of the spring term, which includes your letter graded and/or pass/fail graded courses, you will meet the GPA requirement.

 Yes.
 Satisfactory Academic Progress (SAP) is a policy required by federal financial aid regulations and is not related to campus academic probation standards.
 SAP is determined by GPA, program completion rate and maximum timeframe.
 Students on SAP Warning status are still eligible for financial aid, but must meet the SAP requirements in future semesters to maintain eligibility.
-Students on SAP Probation are ineligible for financial aid, but may appeal if they experienced unusual circumstances.
+Students on SAP Probation are ineligible for financial aid, but may appeal if they experienced special circumstances.